Shadow Dancer, 30 x 30 oil on canvas, 2016

 Above are select paintings by Kathleen Stern, which span many stylistic explorations and influences.

-UPCOMING EXHIBITION: "Blooming," April 2016 at the Jewish Community Center, Memphis.
+PAST EXHIBITION: "Blooming," April 2016 at the Jewish Community Center, Memphis.